Calby1988/seafile-docs/maintain/account.md

 #### Forgot Admin Account or Password?

 You may run `reset-admin.sh` script under seafile-server directory.
 This script would help you reset the admin account and password.
+This 'll only reset the password and unlock the account and no data 'll bee deleted from the account.